Spaezli/teilhaber/README.md

 A prototype started at Hack4SocialGood 2024

 We are using the Flet framework connected to a Baserow database to create an app that supports social science research into civic participation.
-For more details, please see the [BACKGROUND](BACKGROUND.md) or visit our project page](https://bd.hack4socialgood.ch/project/89).
+For more details, please see the [BACKGROUND](BACKGROUND.md) or visit our [Dribdat page](https://bd.hack4socialgood.ch/project/89).

 # Development